-Normally, personal information should only be disclosed to third parties (including other agencies) with the consent of the subject of that information (Data Protection Act 1998 European Convention on Human Rights, Article 8).
+Normally, personal information should only be disclosed to third parties (including other agencies) with the consent of the subject of that information (Data Protection Act 2018.
 Wherever possible, consent should be obtained before sharing personal information with third parties.
 In some circumstances, however, consent may not be possible or desirable but the safety and welfare of the child dictate that the information should be shared.

 The law requires the disclosure of confidential information necessary to safeguard a child or children.
 Under Section 47 of the Children Act 1989, statutory agencies have a duty to co-operate.
-Therefore, if the Police or Social Care/Services are conducting a Section 47 investigation under the 1989 Children Act, staff must share requested information relevant to the investigation.
+Therefore, if the police or Social Services are conducting a Section 47 investigation under the 1989 Children Act, staff must share requested information relevant to the investigation.
 Legal advice should be sought from the Borough Legal Services Department if in doubt.
-All personal information to external agencies should be sent using a secure email link ie EGRESS or a word protected document with the password in a separate email.
+All personal information to external agencies should be sent using a secure email link, ie, Egress or a Word protected document with the password in a separate email.